Your cart is currently empty

-The colour of the leather dye is applied to the surface of the leather by hand using either leather dyes based on solvents or leather dyes based on water.
+The color of the leather dye is applied to the surface of the leather by hand using either leather dyes based on solvents or leather dyes based on water.
 This can be done using a brush or a sponge.
-Crafters who work with leather typically colour leather by hand.
-When it comes to colouring leather, this technique is frequently used by craftsmen as one of their go-to solutions.
-Using this approach, you can produce nearly anything out of leather by rapidly and uniformly colouring almost any leather.
+Crafters who work with leather typically color leather by hand.
+When it comes to coloring leather, this technique is frequently used by craftsmen as one of their go-to solutions.
+Using this approach, you can produce nearly anything out of leather by rapidly and uniformly coloring almost any leather.
 The paint doesn't go to waste in significant amounts, and the end product looks great.
-The effect that the sort of leather dye that leather artisans employ has on the functioning of coloured leather is considerable.
+The effect that the sort of leather dye that leather artisans employ has on the functioning of colored leather is considerable.

 The ways to hand dye leather:

 - Wear gloves.

 - Choose the Right Leather.

 - Wipe the leather down.

 - Use a circle to apply a base coat.

 - Add a second coat down the right side.